EnnioDybeli/sketch-typeform-button/README.md

 3. In Sketch, run the plugin with one of the shortcuts.

 ## Shortcut
-- Use `⌘j` to turn any text label to a typeform button
+- Use `⌘j` to turn any text layer to a typeform button

 ## Preview
 ![](https://i.imgur.com/nlzvAAA.gif)